zacw-243L/JPTT-NYP-SMART-Water-meter-POC/README.md

 ## Things that have been done
    1. Kerlink WirnetTM iFemtoCell-evolution LoRaWAN® Indoor Gateway for the Internet of Things has been upgraded to KerOS 6.
+      This means that KerOS 5 is deprecated and should not used.
       ### How to login to the Kerlink LoRaWAN® Indoor Gateway using the WebUI

       1. Web interface can be reached using gateway hostname or from a local fixed IP address.